fsaporito/MathParser/README.md

 - Evaluates the mathematical expressions (Ok, correct even with functions - eventually with bigNum implementation) (In future with literal calculus)
 - Basic GUI for calculator (only basic operations and single argument functions)
+- Symbolic Parsing And Evaluating (Not Literal Calculus YET)

 ========